How to Choose a Mental Performance Consultant

 - The psychology route (through clinical or counseling psychology programs)

-The route one chooses will determine not only the emphasis of that individual’s training but very likely the types and levels of consulting he or she can offer.
+The route one chooses will determine not only the emphasis of that individual’s training but very likely the types and levels of consulting they can offer.

 The psychology route includes standard psychology coursework— such as counseling, psychological evaluation, psychopathology, therapy techniques, as well as clinical or counseling internship experiences.
 Individuals who choose this route most often become licensed psychologists.
 Each state has its own licensure requirements, and professionals must meet those requirements before practicing in that state.
 Licensed psychologists provide clinical or counseling assistance for individuals in areas such as depression, grief or loss, life management, and dysfunctional behaviors such as alcoholism, drug abuse, anger management, and eating disorders.
 Many clinical and counseling psychologists hold positions in private practice and serve a broad range of clientele as well as athletes.

-Visit “Find A Certified Consultant” on the AASP Website
+Visit “Find A Certified Mental Performance Consultant® (CMPC)” on the AASP Website

-The Certified Consultant Finder on the Association for Applied Sport Psychology website was designed to assist people in locating an AASP Certified Consultant to address their needs.
-The AASP members listed in the directory have met the professional criteria set by AASP.
-The Certified Consultant Review Committee evaluated and approved their credentials, coursework and consulting experiences in sport and exercise psychology.
-The Finder allows you to search for a Certified Consultant by geographic location.
+The Certified Mental Performance Consultant® Finder on the Association for Applied Sport Psychology website was designed to assist people in locating a CMPC® to address their needs.
+The sport, exercise, and performance psychology professionals listed in the CMPC® Finder have met the professional criteria set by AASP.
+The Certified Consultant Review Committee evaluated and approved their credentials, coursework, and consulting experiences in sport and performance psychology.
+The finder allows you to search for a CMPC® by geographic location, session preference (i.e., online or in-person), age group served, sport and other specializations, language spoken, and keywords.